 Perhaps the most fundamental criteria for success in load testing is crafting accurate user journey scenarios through the system.
 This is critical to understand before deciding on any other load-testing efforts.

-You must gather all available data from every available resource in the business to determine, as accurately as possible, how users interact with the system.
+In order to create the best user journey, you must gather all available data from every available resource in the business to determine, as accurately as possible, how users interact with the system.
 Only then can you define a realistic test scenario.

 Questions to ask might include: